OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

 # Technical Preview - Integrate with an external database using Integration Builder

 You can integrate your applications with external databases including DB2 iSeries, MySQL, Oracle, Azure SQL, and SQL Server using Integration Builder.
 Once you establish a database connection, you can develop apps in Service Studio that query and aggregate data that resides in the external database.
-Your app can extract, load, transform, and update data from the external database.
+Your app can create, read, update, and delete data from the external database.

 For more information about the supported databases and the systems that are certified to integrate with OutSystems, see [Integration with external systems](../../setup/system-requirements.md).

 ## Prerequisites

-Platform Server 11.14.0 or later
+* Platform Server 11.14.0 or later.

+* Service Center must be connected to your external database.

+* If you use the Internal Network configuration, you must add the [Integration Builder IPs](../../managing-the-applications-lifecycle/secure-the-applications/configure-internal-network.md).

 ## Known limitations